marrow/cinje/README.rst

 1. What is cinje?
 =================

-cinje is a modern, elegant template engine constructed as a Python domain-specific-lanuage that integrates into your applications as any other Python code would: by importing them.
+cinje is a modern, elegant template engine constructed as a Python domain specific language (DSL) that integrates into your applications as any other Python code would: by importing them.
 Your templates are translated from their source into clean, straightforward, and understandable Python source prior to the Python interpreter compiling it to bytecode.

 1.1 Goals
 ---------